Viet281101/2DTopDownProjectGodot/README.md

 ![alt text](assets/gui/keyboard.png) This is a [Godot](https://godotengine.org/) project making for fun and learning, work a little by little in free time after the main courses at the university.

-- In progress of making player with finite state machine:
+- In progress of making Player control with finite state machine:

 https://user-images.githubusercontent.com/77735678/159754609-9ef3a492-45b7-4108-a9b9-7963dd035ea1.mp4